picnicml/doddle-model/README.md

 ### Getting Started
 For a complete list of code examples see [doddle-model-examples](https://github.com/picnicml/doddle-model-examples).
 For an example of how to serve a trained `doddle-model` in a pipeline implemented with Apache Beam see [doddle-beam-example](https://github.com/picnicml/doddle-beam-example).

+### Development
+Run the tests with `sbt test`.
+Concerning the code style, [PayPal Scala Style](https://github.com/paypal/scala-style-guide) and [Databricks Scala Guide](https://github.com/databricks/scala-style-guide) are roughly followed.
+Note that a maximum line length of 120 characters is used.

 ### Resources
 * [1] [Pattern Recognition and Machine Learning, Christopher Bishop](http://www.springer.com/gp/book/9780387310732)
 * [2] [API design for machine learning software: experiences from the scikit-learn project, L. Buitinck et al.](https://arxiv.org/abs/1309.0238)